dhellmann/pymotw/PyMOTW/imaplib/index.rst

 Mailbox Status
 ==============

 Use :meth:`status()` to ask for aggregated information about the contents.
-The standard defines these :term:`status conditions`:
+The standard defines these *status conditions*:

 MESSAGES
     The number of messages in the mailbox.